Estimated reading time: 21 minutes

 During the 1980s, a breakthrough was made in waterjet technology.
 By adding abrasive material to the waterjet, a completely new process was generated, which led to an enormous expansion of applications for waterjet cutting.

 Practically any material could now be cut, and cutting metal and concrete of dimensions up to 300 mm or more has been reported.
-The new method, now known as AWJ, was quickly developed, since it was based primarily on the same high-pressure components as the pure waterjet cutting with the addition of an AWJ cutting head, by which the abrasives could be added, by means of an abrasive feed system.
+The new method, now known as abrasive water jet (AWJ), was quickly developed, since it was based primarily on the same high-pressure components as the pure waterjet cutting with the addition of an AWJ cutting head, by which the abrasives could be added, by means of an abrasive feed system.

 The Operating Principle of the Abrasive Cutting Head